-Only stockholders of record at the close of business on March 16, 2009, the record date for the annual meeting (the "record date"), will be entitled to notice of and to vote at the annual meeting.
-As of the record date we had 15,396,583 shares of common stock outstanding, which are our only securities entitled to vote at the annual meeting, each share being entitled to one vote.
+Only stockholders of record at the close of business on March 15, 2010, the record date for the annual meeting (the "record date"), will be entitled to notice of and to vote at the annual meeting.
+As of the record date we had 15,452,256 shares of common stock outstanding, which are our only securities entitled to vote at the annual meeting.
+Each share of common stock is entitled to one vote.